 Now, let’s be clear: the important duties of a bookkeeper, accounting manager, and controller are not necessarily interchangeable with the duties of a strategic CFO, as Janine Popick, CEO and co-founder of VerticalResponse can attest.
 The latter is where big picture strategic insights and analysis, competitive advantages, and proper policies are best formulated.
 It is where a finance guru seems to “think different,” to reference Steve Jobs’ statement.1 Remember Apple’s “Think Different” logo?
 Likewise, a quality CFO or Investment Banking Kiosk should be able to understand business models and value drivers, distill and communicate these concepts, and devise and oversee implementation of improvements (including financial/accounting policy and scalable systems).

-Assess Contract CFO Talent
+How to Assess Contract CFO Talent

 It is estimated that for every thousand CPAs/controllers/accounting managers/bookkeepers in the labor market there is only one top-tier strategic finance professional.
 So, how do you identify the potential top-tier contract CFO or advisor at an investment banking kiosk?2 It could range between 1:100 and 1:10,000 depending on one’s subjective and objective definitions of talent and criteria.